learning-zone/javascript-basics/README.md

 element = document.getElementById(id);
 ```

-* **document.querySelector()**: Returns the first matching Element node within the node's subtree.
+* **document.querySelector()**: Returns the first matching Element node within the node\'s subtree.
 If no matching node is found, null is returned.

 ```javascript
 element = document.querySelector(selectors);
 ```

-* **document.querySelectorAll()**: Returns a NodeList containing all matching Element nodes within the node's subtree, or an empty NodeList if no matches are found.
+* **document.querySelectorAll()**: Returns a NodeList containing all matching Element nodes within the node\'s subtree, or an empty NodeList if no matches are found.

 ```javascript
 element = document.querySelectorAll(selectors);